 The evaluation wing was started in 1973.
 Evaluation Division conducts annual Evaluation Study of the schemes implemented by the Soil Conservation Department in all districts.

-Government implimenting various Soil Conservation measures through the Soil Conservation Department and Local bodies etc. for Maintaining the fertility and moisture content of the surface soil.
-The scheme implimented and completed before five years are taken up for study.
+Government implementing various Soil Conservation measures through the Soil Conservation Department and Local bodies etc. for Maintaining the fertility and moisture content of the surface soil.
+The scheme implemented and completed before five years are taken up for study.
 So that full benefits of the Scheme could be evaluated and assessed.

 The main objectives of the evaluation study are